 How we do it at Accomplished Learning Centre

 Your child can do the program in our office in Langley, BC Canada or in the comfort of your own home.

 First, several weeks of Scientific Learning’s Fast ForWord computer programs will strengthen the cognitive skills necessary for reading ease.
-Then Sound to Code reading instruction is added.
-And finally, the child practices reading with Scientific Learning’s Reading Assistant.
+Then EXPLICIT Sound to Code (also called synthetic OR systematic) reading instruction is added.
+And finally, if necessary, the child practices reading with Scientific Learning’s Reading Assistant.
 As you see in the following chart, they overlap but should still only take 50-60 minutes per day in total.

 Our results speak for themselves.
 Following are some of the most recent graduates of our reading program.
 (The 7th grader will likely return in the summer to complete his program.)

 We are the largest private provider of Scientific Learning’s products in North America.
 With it, we help over 100 kids each year and have been doing so since 2009.

 In addition, we have been doing cognitive training since 2001 and have been teaching “Sound to Code” reading methods since 2004.